Jamaica-Beyond the All Inclusive Resorts to the Caves and Jungles of Cockpit Country

 Cockpit Country Caves

-Day 4: On Day 4, we reluctantly checked out from the Jamaica Inn and transferred to a new hotel in Montego Bay, closer to the airport where would be departing from in a few days.
-Along the way, I had charted a route to a cave in Cockpit Country, a remote jungle interior where the largest intact old growth forests in Jamaica remain, concealing hundreds of unexplored limestone caves. many of the caves were used by run-away slaves to hide from the British during colonial times.
-To this day descendants of these slaves still live in the jungles in very modest homes and live very closely to the land growing most of what they need.
-There are also lots of Rastafarian communities.
-With the areas remoteness there is also the increased risk of banditry and running into illegal ganja farms that could pose risks.
+On Day 4, we reluctantly checked out of the Jamaica Inn and transferred to a new hotel in Montego Bay, closer to the airport where we would depart in a few days.
+Along the way, I had charted a more adventurous route—into Cockpit Country, a remote jungle interior where Jamaica’s largest intact old-growth forests conceal hundreds of unexplored limestone caves.

 Jungle Outside of Windsor Cave